Improving generative adversarial network inversion via fine-tuning GAN encoders: Related Work

-Zhou et al. \cite{CAM} proposed an approach called class activation mapping (CAM) to locate target positions within images using the ImageNet model.
-However, to obtain locations, CAM needs to train the model again, which removes the fully connected layers from the model output.
-Gradient-weighted class activation mapping (Grad-CAM) \cite{Grad-CAM} upgrades CAM by utilizing a pre-trained model gradient at the pixel level and does not require retraining the model.
-We use Grad-CAM to scale images so that we evaluate similarity while more focusing on the key image targets.
+Current methods for evaluating image similarity are limited, especially when dealing with HQ images.
+To improve the performance of GAN inversion, it is essential to incorporate a more diverse set of similarity metrics.
+Despite LPIPS being widely used, SSIM offers higher computational efficiency and can be an auxiliary loss function term for training and fine-tuning encoders.
+Therefore, we propose a loss function that combines multiple similarity metrics for GAN inversion.

-Existing methods evaluating the image similarity are limited in metrics.
-In fact, using more diverse similarity metrics for deep GAN inversion is deserved, because evaluating high HQ images is difficult.
-Compared to LPIPS, SSIM has higher computational efficiency, adding SSIM gives a better indication of encoder training.
-Consequently, we combine diverse similarity as a loss function to train DSE for matching deep GANs.
+\textbf{Grad-CAM}.
+For HQ images, the evaluation of image similarity is not sufficient.
+While \cite{RiDDLE,E2Style,pSp} attempt to augment similarity assessment by integrating facial identity information, they are confined to face images.
+To address more types of images, we crop images to highlight objects and evaluate image similarity using the cropped images to enhance inversion performance.
+However, some misaligned image objects are in random positions, and these images are hard to crop.
+Consequently, we need a method to crop misaligned images.

-For deep GAN inversion, only evaluating the similarity of image pixels is insufficient, especially on misaligned images.
-So the inversion should evaluate corresponding latent vectors.
-One reason is that the image and latent vector sizes are too far apart.
-Latent vectors cannot map images well.
-We evaluate different latent vectors for higher accurate representation and also evaluate the key area similarity of images to enhance the inversion performance.
+The class activation mapping (CAM) \cite{CAM} is to locate object positions within images using a classification model pre-trained on ImageNet \cite{ImageNet}.
+However, to obtain object locations, CAM needs to train the CAM model again.
+Gradient-weighted class activation mapping (Grad-CAM) upgrades CAM by utilizing a pre-trained model gradient at the pixel level and does not require additional training.
+We utilize Grad-CAM to crop misaligned images to focus more on the image objects.